In one month this platform serves 6 billion video views. That’s one really big reason to learn how to get noticed on Youtube.

 YouTube is foremost a social networking platform.

-YouTube viewers are part of a community and this community is the key to building an audience on YouTube.
+YouTube viewers are part of a community and this community is the key to understanding how to get noticed on Youtube.

 The community at YouTube isn’t shy about sharing content they think is good.
 Also, it can act as a critique and tell what is working with the videos that you are uploading.